 While a bit more suburban, Willows Lodge rests in the heart of the Woodinville wine scene, just a short drive from Seattle.
 Scores of tasting rooms reside just a short stroll away from the resort’s front door.

 The lodge itself touts a fireside lounge and the much-celebrated Herbfarm Restaurant, with its eclectic dining room and sprawling wine list.
 Beyond the more expected wine tours, there are a number of local distilleries and breweries as well, such as Woodinville Whiskey and Sumerian Brewing.

 Estes Park, Colorado

-This gorgeous building is set just outside of Rocky Mountain National Park and was the inspiration for classic horror film The Shining.
+This gorgeous building is set just outside of Rocky Mountain National Park and was the inspiration for the classic horror film The Shining.
 In fact, go to the Whiskey Bar if you feel like re-enacting the scene where Jack Nicholson sips a drink served by an imaginary barkeep.

-The iconic Colorado establishment features Cascades Restaurant as well an outdoor patio.
+The iconic Colorado establishment features Cascades Restaurant as well as an outdoor patio.
 The Whiskey Bar, however, is the property’s gem, with the state’s largest selection of the brown spirit, signature cocktails, local beer, and an incredible, high-end-saloon-like atmosphere.